venusndk/venusndk/README.md

 <div align="center">

-Thanks for stopping by — I'm always glad to talk through an idea, a product, or a hard engineering problem.
+I'm always glad to talk through an idea, a product, or a hard engineering problem.
 If something above sparked a conversation, reach out through any of the links.

 <p><i>"Great software is built one clean commit at a time."</i></p>